 ASOS didn’t want to start a generic marketing campaign, instead they wanted to develop an authentic way to communicate with their customers.
 They knew that influencers were key to communicating their ideal messages, and that is why they created the ASOS Insiders Community.

 ASOS Insiders is a group of 20-year old millennials who post their fashionable outfits on social media.
 Not only have these influencers curated irresistible OOTDs (Outfit of the Day), but they also have distinct styles.
 From full tomboy to 90’s looks, street style to maternity wear, all insiders offer fashion inspiration for every type of ASOS customer.

-At Instagram, users can see the code for the product in the image caption.
-They can also visit the influencers curated page on the ASOS website through a tracked link.
+On Instagram, users can see the code for the product in the image caption.
+They can also visit the influencer’s curated page on the ASOS website through a tracked link.
 Meanwhile, at Pinterest, images are directly linked to the product’s page.

 With the help of social media influencers, the company releases content that their consumers can appreciate.

 (Pro-Tip: Supercharge influencer marketing by incorporating a referral program.
 Try ReferralCandy free.)

 4. Remarkable focus on corporate responsibility- started the ASOS foundation

 ASOS definitely wants to make an impact.
 This is why the fashion brand has placed an emphasis on advocacy, particularly on providing opportunities for disadvantaged youth.